micheleantonazzi/intelligent-systems/README.md

 ### Experiments evaluation

 The authors train and test the four FlyNet models in order to find the best model and compare it with other existing state-of-the-art techniques.
-In particular, these methods are *SeqSLAM* (withput FNA attacked), *LoST-X* and *Multi-Process Fusion*.
+In particular, these methods are *SeqSLAM* (without FNA attacked), *LoST-X*, and *Multi-Process Fusion*.

 #### Metrics

-VPR models' performance are evaluated using precision-recall (PR) curves and area under the curve (AUC) metrics.
+VPR models' performance is evaluated using precision-recall (PR) curves and area under the curve (AUC) metrics.
 The tolerance used to consider a query place as a correct match is being within 20 frames around the ground truth location for the Nordland dataset, and up to 50 meters (10 frames) away from the ground truth for the Oxford RobotCar dataset.

 #### Comparison of FlyNet to Other Neural Networks

-FlyNet (alone) is compared with other four singleframe models: a simple FC network, a FC network with dropout, a CNN and an implementation of NetVLAD method.
-The FC network has the same architecture as FlyNet: it is a three layer MLP with 64-64-1000 neurons respectively.
+FlyNet (alone) is compared with the other four single-frame models: a simple FC network, an FC network with dropout, a CNN, and an implementation of the NetVLAD method.
+The FC network has the same architecture as FlyNet: it is a three-layer MLP with 64-64-1000 neurons respectively.
 The FC network with dropout is the same as the previous one, but with a dropout rate of 90% and 50% for the first and second layers, respectively, in order to approximate the FlyNet sparsity and for fair comparison purposes.
 The CNN model has 2 convolutional layers while the NetVLAD output representation dimensionality is reduced from 4096 to 64 to be comparable in size with the FlyNet.

 ## Experiments results